spencerlepine/HelloHealth/README.md

 # HelloHealth

 > HelloHealth is a web app that connects consumers to local farms.
-Browse products purchase the weekly meal-kit box.
+Browse products and purchase the weekly meal-kit box.

 ## Contributors